AlirezaMohammadpour85/Docker_DCA_Prep_Course_React/README.md

 # Docker_DCA_Prep_Course_React
-# Written by Alireza Mohammadpour
+*Developed by Alireza Mohammadpour*

-This is a react app using docker compose and provide all topics for DCA prep exam.
+## This is a React app using Docker Compose and provides all topics for the DCA prep exam.

-## use the following to run the project
+### How to use it
+Run:
 - docker compose up

-then open application
+Then open application in browser

 - localhost:3001